markhowellsmead/mhm-attachment-from-ftp/README.md

 * Choose this folder and the desired author in the plugin settings.
 (Settings » Attachments from FTP.)
 * Make sure that your server is accessing your Wordpress cron path.
 The folder will be checked once every hour by default.
 * If you want to run the check manually, you can use the [WP Crontrol](https://wordpress.org/plugins/wp-crontrol/) plugin.
 The hook name is ``mhm-attachment-from-ftp/check_folder``.

+## Notes
+* Uploaded files should contain regular EXIF data relating to capture date, as well as (optional) values for image title and image caption/description.
+In Adobe Lightroom, this information is edited using the fields *Title* and *Caption* (under *Metadata* » *EXIF and IPTC*).
+* A successfully processed file will be moved (not copied) to a destination folder within the regular WordPress uploads structure.
+The folder is determined from the original date and time when the photo was taken. (``DateTimeOriginal`` in the EXIF data.)
+* For example, a photo taken on 16th October 2016 will usually be moved to the folder ``wp-content/uploads/2016/10``.
+* Files whose names contain spaces will be automatically re-named, in order to avoid compatability issues.
+For example, a file ``2016.10.16 1234.jpg`` will become ``2016.10.16_1234.jpg``.
+This renaming happens when the file is moved.
+* If this data is not available in the EXIF, then the file cannot be processed and it will remain in the original folder to which you uploaded it.
+* If there is a file with the same (case-sensitive) name in the target directory, then it will be overwritten.
+* When the file has been copied to the target directory, then the plugin generates new copies of any smaller files, e.g. thumbnails, which are defined in the general [Thumbnail Sizes](https://codex.wordpress.org/Post_Thumbnails#Thumbnail_Sizes) array.
+* This plugin doesn't create any additional images of its own.

 ##Author
 Mark Howells-Mead | www.permanenttourist.ch | Since 11th October 2016